orientez/book-notes/books/designing-data-intensive-applications.md

 Synchronising writes requires distributed transactions across heterogeneous storage systems which may be the wrong solution.
 An asynchronous event log with idempotent writes is a much more robust and practical approach.

-The big advantage is _loose coupling_ between various components:
+The big advantage is 🟨🟨🟨`loose coupling`🟨🟨🟨 between various components:
 1. Asynchronous event streams make the system as a whole more robust to outages or performance degradation of individual components.
 2. Unbundling data systems allows different software components and services to be developed, improved and maintained independently from each other by different teams.